Sustainable Diffusion-based Incentive Mechanism for Generative AI-driven Digital Twins in Industrial Cyber-Physical Systems: Numerical Results

 Figure \ref{Algorithm_compare} shows the performance of the proposed algorithm and other DRL algorithms in optimal contract design.
 We can observe that although the proposed algorithm does not converge quickly due to the influence of denoising, it can stabilize the highest final reward compared with other DRL algorithms.
 The reason is that our algorithm optimizes a stochastic policy in an entropy-augmented reward framework, encouraging exploration and robustness\cite{haarnoja2018soft}.
-Moreover, based on diffusion models, our algorithm can generate samples with higher quality by multiple fine-tuning\cite{du2024diffusion}, enhancing the sampling accuracy and reducing the effect of uncertainty and noise from the environment.
-Besides, by pruning the unimportant neurons and connected weights of actor networks, the performance of the diffusion-based SAC algorithm is not affected but improved.
-The possible reason is that the pruning technique can reduce the complexity of GDM networks and improve model generalization to unseen states.
+Moreover, by leveraging diffusion models, our algorithm can generate samples with higher quality by multiple fine-tuning\cite{du2024diffusion}, enhancing the sampling accuracy and reducing the effect of uncertainty and noise from the environment.
+Besides, by pruning unimportant neurons and connected weights of actor networks, the performance of the diffusion-based SAC algorithm can be improved.
+The reason is that the pruning technique can reduce the complexity of GDM networks and improve model generalization to unseen states.

-Figure \ref{Utility} illustrates the utility of the DT server and the average utility of sensing IIoT devices under our algorithm and other DRL algorithms.
-Due to the dynamic environment of ICPSs, we consider that the unit revenue of the satisfaction of the DT server is dynamically changing, and it is reasonable that the proposed algorithm achieves a higher utility of the DT server rather than the highest.
-However, the proposed algorithm can achieve the highest average utility of sensing IIoT devices, indicating that the proposed algorithm can generate more reasonable contracts that better incentivize sensing IIoT devices to contribute data for DT construction.
+Figure \ref{Utility} illustrates the utility of the DT server and the average utility of IIoT devices under our algorithm and other DRL algorithms, where the average utility of IIoT devices is calculated based on a weighted average of device types.
+Due to the dynamic environment of ICPSs, we consider that the unit revenue of the DT server satisfaction is dynamically changing, and it is reasonable that the proposed algorithm achieves a higher utility of the DT server rather than the highest.
+However, the proposed algorithm can achieve the highest average utility of IIoT devices, indicating that the proposed algorithm can generate more reasonable contract items that better incentivize IIoT devices to contribute data for DT construction.
 In summary, based on the analyses of Fig. \ref{Algorithm_compare} and Fig. \ref{Utility}, the proposed algorithm can design feasible contracts to achieve the highest utility of IIoT devices under asymmetric information.